mys-lang/mys/docs/source/language-reference/pattern_matching.rst

 ----------------

 Use pattern matching to promote an object to its class from one of its traits.
-Pattern matching can match object contents or value as well.
+Pattern matching can match object contents or value as well. **Pattern matching is only partly implemented.**

 .. code-block:: python